 You can sign up for our newsletter with your email address.
 MITE3 Cybersecurity can compile the newsletter on the basis of your data as stated in Article 2 paragraph 2.
 This can make the newsletter more interesting for you.
 If you no longer wish to receive newsletters from MITE3 Cybersecurity, you can unsubscribe via the unsubscribe link in every newsletter.

 MITE3 Cybersecurity can use your data as stated in Article 2 paragraph 2 for the purpose of maintaining the relationship, and also to ask you to participate in non-binding customer or market research.
 If third parties conduct this investigation for MITE3 Cybersecurity, MITE3 Cybersecurity will provide your email address to that third party only to conduct that investigation.

-7. Fraud, infringement or other inadmissible behavior of customers
+7. Fraud, abuse, infringement or other inadmissible behavior of customers

-MITE3 Cybersecurity uses your IP address, computer and web browser data to investigate, prevent and/or combat fraud.
+MITE3 Cybersecurity uses your IP address, click behavior, computer and web browser data to investigate, prevent and/or combat fraud, spam and abuse.
 MITE3 Cybersecurity may provide your data as stated in Article 2 paragraph 2, if necessary, to the police, judicial authorities and other authorized investigative services and other third parties to comply with legal obligations or a judicial decision, or to prevent, detect or prosecute criminal acts or unlawful conduct.
 See also under Article 4.